-Conception Seminary College follows the Church's directions for priestly formation according to the documents of the Second Vatican Council and implemented in the directives of the United States Conference of Catholic Bishops, namely the Program of Priestly Formation, 5th edition.
+Conception Seminary College follows the Church's directions for Program of Priestly Formation (Fifth Edition) according to the documents of the Second Vatican Council and implemented in the directives of the United States Conference of Catholic Bishops, namely the Program of Priestly Formation (Fifth Edition).
 In addition, Conception Seminary College's academic program is shaped by insights from the world of higher education.